changqiong/changqiong.github.io/_pages/team.md

   - /team.html
 ---

-In addition to the [Miyazaki Lab](http://www.lsc.cs.titech.ac.jp/en/) at Tokyo Institute of Technology, I am also collaborating with the [Yun Li Lab](https://www.yunligroup.org/) at Nanjing University.
+In addition to the [Miyazaki Lab](http://www.lsc.cs.titech.ac.jp/en/) at Institute of Science Tokyo, I am also collaborating with the [Yun Li Lab](https://www.yunligroup.org/) at Nanjing University.

 ## Current Collaborators